FedericoRessi/pythoncourse/docs/getting_started.md

 ## Step 9: complete exercizes

-You can now start working on exercises found on folder python_course_1604 To validate your work you type:
+You can now start working on exercises found on folder [python_course_1604](python_course_1604/).
+To validate your work you can type from the main folder of the project:

 ```
 tox